Interested in helping people make healthy lifestyle changes? It’s never too late to realize your goal of becoming a health and wellness coach.

 What makes it integrative?

-Integrative health involves a blend of traditional medical care and alternative and complementary care to provide the best individualized whole-person treatment.
+Integrative health involves a blend of traditional medical care, complementary care, and self-care to provide the best individualized whole-person treatment.
 Taking care of the whole person involves many different aspects of health, including:

 - Food and nourishment

 - Stress management

 - Work-life balance

 Certification Exam for Health and Wellness Coaches